Sorry, you need to enable JavaScript to visit this website.

 5. Safeguarding democracy against violence-promoting extremism

 According to the Communication, ideological violence directed at society’s institutions, its representatives or at private citizens is a challenge for democracy and social cohesion in society.
 Furthermore, a society that does not clearly distance itself from violence promoting extremism and ideologically motivated violence risks becoming polarised.
+It is reported in the policy that the government has commissioned to a research officer to produce an education material addressing relevant occupational groups including teachers.

 Responsible authority for the implementation of the strategy